Anchored Decoding: Provably Reducing Copyright Risk for Any Language Model: Impact Statement

 LMs are trained on large-scale, web-scraped corpora that may include copyright-protected material, which precipitates several harms.
 On the creator side, model outputs that exhibit substantial similarity to protected training examples may infringe on intellectual property rights and erode the market value of original works~\citep{henderson2023foundation}.
 These issues are compounded by the lack of systematic mechanisms for creator consent~\citep{longpre2024consent} or compensation~\citep{baack2025bestpracticesopendatasets, kandpal2025positionexpensivellmtraining}.
 On the developer side, as the applicability of the U.S. fair use doctrine~\citep{uscode17_107_2024} to model training remains unsettled, LM memorization and reproduction may expose developers to significant liability risk. \ours{} targets these concerns as a \emph{post-hoc} technical mitigation strategy that constrains generation toward a trusted reference distribution at inference time, reducing verbatim reproduction of protected documents and promoting more transformative outputs.
 And in order to more closely bridge theory and deployment, we design \ours{} to be universally compatible with modern LMs.
 When tokenizers are aligned, we may operate at the token level; otherwise, our byte-level integration removes the shared-vocabulary requirement and supports LM pairs with mismatched tokenizers.

-Nevertheless, \ours{} is not a silver bullet; it cannot completely eliminate infringement risk, and our guarantees and empirical results apply only under the assumptions and evaluation protocol of our study.
-In light of ongoing legal and policy discourse surrounding generative AI, no legal conclusions ought to be inferred from this work.
+Nevertheless, \ours{} is not a silver bullet.
+Our guarantees and empirical results apply only under the assumptions and evaluation protocol of our study, and do not certify minimal copyright risk under any legal or model-independent sense. $K$-NAF, in particular, is a guarantee that the decoded distribution provably remains within a controlled divergence budget of a permissively trained LM.
+By itself, it is not a direct legal certification of non-infringement, and its practical interpretation depends on the safe model being a genuinely copyright-free reference.
+In sum, no legal conclusions ought to be inferred from this work.
 Ultimately, we view our contribution as complementary to other safeguards and as one part of a broader toolbox for responsible deployment.